smashiee/ShareX-Worker/README.md

 - Download ShareX custom uploader configs from the dashboard

 ## Setup
+- You will need to link a credit card with CloudFlare, however normal usage of this will fall under the free tier.
 - [Fork](https://github.com/aStonePenguin/ShareX-Worker/fork) this repository.
 - Sign up for [CloudFlare](https://www.cloudflare.com/) and setup your domain there if you already haven't.
-	- Navigate to your domain, "Security", "WAF" and finally the "Rate limiting rules" tab.
+	- Navigate to your domain, "Security", "Security rules", make sure "Show all rule types" is enabled and finally click "Create rule" next to "Rate limiting rules"
-		- Click "Create Rule".
 		- Give it a name.
 		- Click "Edit Expression" and paste the following: `(not http.request.uri.path contains "/assets")`.
 		- Set "Requests" to 20 (you can raise this in the future if it's too low).